marksherriff/cs3240-f22-website/syllabus.md

 {: .no_toc }
 In this course, there will be a focus on working well together and learning about the development process.
 A large portion of that process involves interpersonal skills and conflict management.
 Students and staff are all expected to treat each other with respect.
 This includes, but certainly is not limited to:

-* Misuse of class platforms (Discord, Piazza, YouTube comments, etc.)
+* Proper use of class platforms (Discord, Piazza, YouTube comments, etc.)
+* Respectful behavior in class (including extraneous internet browsing, social media, phone usage, etc.)
-* Disrespectful language or actions to course staff or other students
+* Respectful language or actions to course staff or other students
 * Promptness for all deadlines and class meetings
 * Quality work
-* Not working well with your partners
+* Working well with your partners
-* Collaborating with other teams
+* Following the honor code and other collaboration policies
-* Not following University COVID regulations
+* Following any University health and safety regulations

 Students can and will be penalized for unprofessional behavior.